LibreCAD/docs/appx/build.rst

 Build LibreCAD
 ~~~~~~~~~~~~~~

-Extract the contents of the source code zip file, "LibreCAD-master.zip", to a build directory (e.g ~/dev/LibreCAD).
+Create a "development" directory for the source code and related libraries, e.g `~/dev/`.
+Extract the contents of the source code zip file, `LibreCAD-master.zip`, to the development directory.
+When complete a complete copy of the source code will found in the `~/dev/LibreCAD-master` directory.
+Compile LibreCAD as shown below.

 To be able to rely on pkg-config to find libraries, the path must be added to the configuration file.  *After* extracting the LibreCAD source code, add the following to `custom.pro`:

 ::

-   $ cd ~/dev/LibreCAD/
+   $ cd ~/dev/LibreCAD-master/
    $ echo "QT_CONFIG -= no-pkg-config" >> custom.pro

 With the source code is extracted and the file edits complete, LibreCAD can be compiled with the following commands: